wearewarhol/config-file/README.md

 pattern library URL is not specified, components and themes (or sub-sections of themes) *must* provide their own URLs.

+### Field `patternLibUrlHeaders` (optional, `Record<string, string>` or `null`, defaults to `{}`)

+Header to set when accessing the pattern library.

 ### Field `breakpoints` (optional, `number[]` or `null`, defaults to `[ 1000 ]`)

-Breakpoints for the pattern library (and the production page that implements the pattern lib), contols the screen widths at which snapshots for the components are taken.
+Breakpoints for the pattern library (and the production page that implements the pattern lib), controls the screen widths at which snapshots for the components are taken.

 ### Field `components` (optional, `ComponentDefinition[]` or `null`, defaults to `[]`)

 List of component definitions.
-A component definiton is an object with the following fields:
+A component definition is an object with the following fields:

 * `source` (`string`, required, non-empty): source selector